 I have placed my desk beside the window, but most of the light is coming through the lighter curtains, which are slightly behind my desk.
 This means the light hits my face, not the back of my head (which would result in me appearing in silhouette).
 The light curtains also serve to diffuse the light, so it’s not too harsh or cause dark shadows.
 As the light changes throughout the day, I can shift the curtains to adjust, or turn on the floor lamp once it gets dark.

-If you would like even more tips on how to look good on camera, check out this article by Gary Gould, a contract lecturer and production specialist with Ryerson School of Journalism.
+If you would like even more tips on how to look good on camera, check out this article by Gary Gould, a contract lecturer and production specialist with Toronto Metropolitan School of Journalism.

 Tip 3: Find flexible furnishings